Bradford City 0-1 Millwall

 Bradford controlled the first half, Jordan Archer saving well to stop Billy Clarke giving them the lead at Wembley.

-Millwall improved after the break and Jed Wallace should have put them ahead but dragged wide when played through.
+Millwall improved and Jed Wallace dragged a shot wide when put through.

-But Morison stabbed in Lee Gregory's flicked header to send the Lions to the second tier after a two-year absence.
+But Morison stabbed in Lee Gregory's header to send Millwall to the second tier after two years away, with Lions fans invading the pitch at full-time.

 Tony McMahon had Bradford's best chance to equalise in stoppage time, but the full-back could only fire wide from a tight angle.

-The final whistle was greeted with a pitch invasion by Millwall fans, but although a small number of supporters confronted Bradford's dejected players there did not appear to be signs of serious trouble.
+Millwall fans flooded on to the pitch at the final whistle, but although a small number of supporters confronted Bradford's dejected players there did not appear to be signs of serious trouble.

 Those scenes could do nothing to dampen the Lions' players spirits, however, as they laid to rest their demons from play-off final defeat by Barnsley a year ago.